himanshu1311/Antahsagari-Documentation/IMAGE_PROCESSING/README.md

 #### Transfer Learning
 ###### ResNet50 :
 We trained ResNet50 model(50 layer Residual Network) on custom dataset which resulted with 98.7% training accuracy and 95.7% test accuracy.
 This model is not loaded with weights of pretrained model and replaced last fully connected layer with own classifier.
 Built two models with different methods within pre-processing.
+For proper understanding in using Resnet50 to custom dataset.
+Refer this [Blog](https://towardsdatascience.com/deep-learning-using-transfer-learning-python-code-for-resnet50-8acdfb3a2d38)
 ###### Result:
 <img src="images/Resnet50_result.jpg" width="854" height="480">